2020 saw a record-breaking number of named storms in the North Atlantic.

 - Plywood, lumber, nails, duct tape, and screws

 - Power and manual tools

 - Additional fuel for generators and other equipment

 - Emergency lighting

 When the storm is approaching:

-As the storm approaches, it is time to spring into action, follow your emergency plan and make sure your people, your product, and your facility are protected.
+As the storm approaches, it is time to spring into action, follow your emergency plan, and make sure your people, your produce, and your facility are protected.
 Here are some things to do as the storm approaches: